-The International Hospital Federation (IHF) Awards were launched in 2015 and are recognized around the world as the premier awards program to honor hospitals and healthcare organizations.
-The winners of the IHF Awards will be presented during a special Awards Ceremony at the 44th IHF World Hospital Congress which will be held on 8th-11th November 2021 in Barcelona, Spain.
+The International Hospital Federation (IHF) Awards were launched in 2015 and are recognized around the world as the premier awards programme to honor hospitals and healthcare organizations.
+The winners of the IHF Awards will be presented during a special Awards Ceremony at the 45th IHF World Hospital Congress which will be held on 9-11 November 2022 in Dubai, UAE.

-Each category presents a unique opportunity to showcase outstanding services, programs, and projects of hospitals and health service providers.
+Each category presents a unique opportunity to showcase outstanding projects, programmes, and services of hospitals and health service providers.

-This award is open to IHF Full Members and their member hospitals or health service providers and Associate Members who demonstrate excellence or outstanding achievements in advancing corporate social responsibility.
+This award is open to IHF Members, their member hospitals and health service providers who demonstrate excellence or outstanding achievements in advancing corporate social responsibility.
 Such achievements include activities which clearly demonstrate a commitment to corporate social responsibility.
 For example: